1971 Gibson Flying V Medallion Website This website is current and up-to-date as of April, 2020

 Close up view of the case medallion coin.
 The case coins were identical to the coins used on the guitars except they were not etched with the guitar number.

 Close up view of the pots and other electronics.
 Notice the black ground wire tubing shield.
-Some Medallions had this protective shield for the ground wire, some had a single bare wire, some had a double bare wire and some had a coated wire.
+Some Medallions had this protective shield for the ground wire, some had a single bare wire, some had a double bare wire and some had a wire that was protected with a black insulator .

 Close up view of the PAT # sticker pickups and QA stamp.
 All Medallion V pickguards have this QA stamp.